 - The next common reason is letting Windows automatically pick an accent color based on your background.
 To verify this, head to Settings > Personalization > Colors and turn off the “Automatically pick an accent color from my background” option.
 Give it some time and check if the problem is fixed.
 If not, re-enable this setting and move on to the next likely cause.

 - Next in line is the transparency effect for the Start menu, taskbar, and Action Center.
 This setting is on the same screen as the previous one at Settings > Personalization > Colors.
 Just turn off the “Make Start, taskbar, and action center transparent” option.
 Again, let some time pass and see if your issue got solved.
 If not then revert the setting.

 - Although you cannot disable Windows Shell Experience Host High Memory as it is an important part of delivering the visuals you see in Windows, you can temporarily end the task to see if that will resolve your problem.
 Just right-click on it in Task Manager and choose “End Task”.
 Windows will restart the task automatically after a few seconds.

 Could This Process Be a Virus/Malware?

 Although Windows Shell Experience Host itself is an official Windows component and very likely not a virus, some malware may camouflage itself as ShellExperienceHost.exe, particularly when it is located in the C:\Windows or C:\Windows\System32 folder.
 If you suspect any form of malware, then you should scan your PC for viruses using your preferred virus scanner.
 After all, precaution is better than cure!

-So, that was all about the Windows Shell Experience Host Process, its causes and some quick fixes.
+So, that was all about what is Windows Shell Experience Host, its causes, and some quick fixes.
 Hope these tips come to your rescue if you ever face this problem.
 Do share your experiences in the comments section below.